SANDAG/ABM/src/asim/scripts/bike_route_choice/README.md

 - `number_of_batches`: number of batches into which origin centroids should be divided for sequential processing
 - `number_of_processors`: number of processors to use for processing each batch
 - `max_dijkstra_distance`: cutoff threshold utility (positive) for early termination of the shortest-paths search
+- `min_iterations`: the minimum number of paths found - zone pairs with fewer paths will be discarded

 **Output and Caching**
 - `output_path`: path to the directory in which model outputs should be written
 - `save_bike_net`: whether to write the derived network to a set of CSVs
 - `read_cached_bike_net`: whether to read the derived network from a cache instead of re-deriving from the original network
+- `bike_speed`: the speed to use for calculating bike travel times in output

 **Tracing**
 - `trace_bike_utilities`: whether to output the chosen path sets from a specified list of origin-destination pairs